syrusminer/filtering_variants/README.md

 # <a name="vcf-example"></a>
 #### Looking at a VCF file

 Now check out the example.vcf file.
-These files can be very large, but example.vcf is an abbreviated file that can be opened in your text editor.
+These files can be very large, but example.vcf is a small file that can be opened in your text editor.
 If on the command line, you can examine this file using ```vim example.vcf```.

 > note: If you are new to using vim, you can remove text wrap by typing ':set nowrap' followed by enter.
 You can see line numbers by typing ':set number' followed by enter.
 You can exit vim without saving by typing ':q!' followed by enter.

+You may notice that the ```FORMAT''' section contains more info than the example above (```AO''', ```GL''', ```GT''', ```QA''', ```RO''').
+There are also other genotype fields that you can include/exclude (see [this page](https://gatk.broadinstitute.org/hc/en-us/articles/360035531692-VCF-Variant-Call-Format) and  page 5 of [this document](http://samtools.github.io/hts-specs/VCFv4.1.pdf) for details of the other fields).

 Once you have exited the text editor, you can count the number of variants in the VCF from the command line using the following command: